University of Texas Longhorn Band: Longhorn Alumni Band

 The Longhorn Alumni Band, or LHAB, was founded in 1964 by 5 couples and former director Vincent R. DiNino and his wife Jane.
 LHAB is composed of former members of the Longhorn Band.
 The Longhorn Alumni Band plays at many events, services, and celebrations around the state as well as Alumni Band Day.
-On Alumni Band Day, many of the former band members come together for a special halftime performance during one of the football games.
+On Alumni Band Day, many former Longhorn Band members come together for a special halftime performance during one of the football games.
 During the combined performance, LHB and LHAB share the field, with over 1,000 musicians.
 The Longhorn Alumni Band is the largest in the world, with over 5,000 members among its ranks, scattered around the globe.
-In 2015, LHAB performed in the London New Year's Day Parade as the featured band and Big Bertha led the parade.
-In 2019, LHAB was featured at the 75th Anniversary of D-Day in Normandy France, performed a parade in St. Marie Egleses, and a public performance in Paris France at the Jardin d'Acclimatation.
+In 2015, LHAB performed in London's New Year's Day Parade as the featured band and Big Bertha led the parade.
+In 2019, LHAB was featured at the 75th Anniversary of D-Day in Normandy, performed a parade in Sainte-Mère-Église, and a public performance in Paris at the Jardin d'Acclimatation.
 Members of the Longhorn Alumni Band also were instrumental in the formation of the National Association of Alumni Bands in 2020.
 Since its inception, LHAB has raised over $2,000,000 in scholarships to help Longhorn Band students with tuition and school expenses.